amis-erc20/amisdex/help/depositing-tokens-and-selling-using-metamask.md

 subtitle: Depositing Tokens and Selling them using MetaMask
 ---

-In this tutorial, we're going to deposit ERC20 Tokens into UbiTok.io and sell them for Ether.
+In this tutorial, we're going to deposit ERC20 Tokens into KIWI Exchange and sell them for Ether.

 This version of the tutorial assumes you've installed and are using the [MetaMask Chrome Extension](https://metamask.io/).